 On the day of surgery, you must first check in at the registration desk, which is located at the East Entrance on Fallwood Road.

 A nurse will admit you to a Same Day Surgery room and provide you with a gown.
 You will wait in that room until the time of your scheduled procedure when a surgery nurse will take you to an operating room or procedure room.

 Following the Procedure

-When the procedure is over, you will be taken to the recovery room and then returned to your same day surgery room.
+When the procedure is over, you will be taken to the recovery room and then returned to your same day surgery room or inpatient room.